 1. DESCRIPTION OF THE PLAN

-The following description of Metropolitan Transit Authority (METRO) Deferred Compensation Plan (the "Plan" or "457(b) account") provides only general information.
+The following description of Metropolitan Transit Authority (METRO) Defined Contribution Plan (the "Plan") provides only general information.
 Participants should refer to the Plan document for a more complete description of the Plan's provisions.

 General